capuanomat/Algorithms-and-Data-Structures/README.md

 - Notes and practice problems on Strings
 - Notes on Java Programming in general

-Under the Python directory you will find (Eventually):
+Under the Python directory you will find (TO BE ADDED):
 - DFS
 - BFS
 - Uniform Cost Search (UCS)